-- School recognise that poor attendance is often an indication of difficulties and trauma in a child's life.
+7.1 School recognise that poor attendance is often an indication of difficulties and trauma in a child's life.
 This may be related to problems at home and/or in school.
 Parents should make school aware of any difficulties or changes in circumstances that may affect their child's attendance and/or behaviour in school, for example, bereavement, divorce/separation, incidents of domestic abuse.
 This will help the school identify any additional support that may be required.
-It is expected that the child and their family work collaboratively with school to identify the anxiety-based school avoidance resources most appropriate for support and to accept the support that is offered or advised - Heald Place Primary School also recognise that some pupils are more likely to require additional support to attain good attendance, for example, those pupils with special educational needs, those with physical or mental health needs, migrant and refugee pupils and children with a social worker - The school will implement a range of strategies to support improved attendance for all pupils.
-Strategies used will include: - Celebrating good attendance in assemblies and displays within the classroom - Strength based conversations - Breakfast clubs and after schools clubs
+It is expected that the child and their family work collaboratively with school to identify the Emotional barriers to School Attendance (EBSA) resources most appropriate for support and to accept the support that is offered or advised

+7.2 Varna Community Primary School also recognise that some pupils are more likely to require additional support to attain good attendance, for example, those pupils with special educational needs, those with physical or mental health needs, migrant and refugee pupils and children with a social worker

+7.3 The school will implement a range of strategies to support improved attendance for all pupils.
+Strategies used will include:

-- Attendance / Parent contracts
+- Attendance contracts

 - Initiating an Early Help Assessment and/or referral to appropriate agencies such as M Thrive or Early Help Hubs

 - Pupil voice activities

 - Use of Emotional Barriers to School Attendance pathway (EBSA)

 - Trauma-informed approaches

-- Time limited part time time-tables
+- Use of a time limited part time timetable (where appropriate) to support a child's reintegration to school.

 - Inclusion Strategy Toolkit

 - Reintegration support packages

+- Sticker charts

+- Visuals to support routines at home

+- Termly and annual bronze, silver, gold certificates for individuals who have achieved good levels of attendance